 BAD 205.
-Introduction to Business Analytics, 3 hours, Fall, Spring
+Introduction to Business Analytics, 3 credits, Fall, Spring This course introduces students to fundamental statistical analysis and

 This course introduces students to fundamental statistical analysis and inference concepts with a focus on business analytics and managerial decision making.
 These concepts are taught in an empirical fashion using cases and models in Microsoft Excel.
 Topics covered include data virtualization, descriptive statistics, data cleaning and mining, predictive modeling and forecasting, decision analysis and optimization.